chrisdevwords/congressional-district-finder/README.md

 ```

 ## Contributing
 Code is transpiled from ES6/ES2015.
-Before opening a PR be sure to lint any changes by running:
+You can lint code by running:
 ```
 $ npm run lint
 ```